 The first and best of the Gabriel Knight games was released by Sierra on December 10, 1993 (yes, the date is important, put a pin in that one).
 It was the last of the great franchises launched by that company.
 It came out when they were at the top of their league and they were really trying to up their game (literally).

 In truth.
 Gabriel Knight wasn’t so much a game as it was an interactive novel.
 Admittedly, a choose-your-own-adventure kind of novel where your adventure ended in death quite a lot but that was the flavor.
 It was also a mystery and mystery was in Sierra’s DNA.
 All of the early text-adventure games from Zork to Mystery House were firmly embedded in that genre.
 You were always trying to put together the clues that would tell you what had happened and what needed to be done.

 Mysteries were at the heart of all Sierra games.
 Even in their role-player, Quest for Glory, you had to ask all of the townspeople of Speilburg what the problem was and then ask more questions in order to figure out how to solve it.

 Jane Jensen was a budding novelist when she was hired to write King’s Quest 6.
 That one did so well that she was given her own title and she went ham on it.

 Then we see actual opening credits, which as I recall was still a little unusual back then.
 It might have been a contractual requirement because for once the voices weren’t being supplied by “Jimmy the Intern.”
 Sierra actually spent money on the voice talent and they spent it wisely.
-The cast had Mark Hamill, Micheal Dorn (Worf), and Tim Curry providing Gabriel’s voice in a thicker than gumbo “Nu Or’lens” accent.
-Even the names you don’t recognize have fairly long entires in IMDB.
+The cast had Mark Hamill, Micheal Dorn (Worf), and Tim Curry providing Gabriel’s voice in a thicker-than-gumbo “Nu Or’lens” accent.
+Even the names you don’t recognize have fairly long entries in IMDB.
 All of the voices were provided by professional character actors who are real workers.